 Recently I spent the day watching remarkable people give remarkable presentations at TEDx Brighton.
 I always make time for events like this because I love exposing myself to new ideas, they make a huge difference to my life and business, and I always come away from them enlightened and full of inspiration.
 And this one was no different.

-Unless you live on the moon, I’m sure you’ve heard of the General Data Protection Regulation, commonly known as the GDPR.
-These changes came into force on 25th May 2018 and affect every business whether it’s in the EU or not – so that means you AND your clients.
+Unless you live on the moon, I’m sure you’ve heard of the European Union’s General Data Protection Regulation.
+Commonly known as the GDPR, these regulations affect every business whether it is based in the EU or not – so you AND your clients need to comply with it.
 Here’s what you need to know about global data protection and how to stay compliant.